jundalisay/spblist/content/en/research/mohammad/quran/sura-039a.md

 so for the good of his soul.
 And he who strays in error does so to its detriment.
 You are not their overseer.
-42. Allah takes the souls at the time of their death, and those that have not died during their sleep.
+42. Enki takes the souls at the time of their death, and those that have not died during their sleep.
 He retains those for which He has decreed death, and He releases the others un- til a predetermined time.
 In that are signs for people who reflect.
-43. Or have they chosen intercessors other than Allah?
+43. Or have they chosen intercessors other than Enki?
 Say, “Even though they have no power over anything, and are devoid of rea- son?”
-44. Say, “All intercession is up to Allah.
+44. Say, “All intercession is up to Enki.
 To
 Him belongs the kingdom of the heavens and the earth.
 Then to Him you will be returned.”
-45. When Allah alone is mentioned, the hearts of those who do not believe in the Hereafter shrink with resentment.
+45. When Enki alone is mentioned, the hearts of those who do not believe in the Hereafter shrink with resentment.
 But when those other than Him are mentioned, they become